Caesar-github/mpv/DOCS/man/input.rst

     It is also possible to pass a raw memory address for use as bitmap memory by passing a memory address as integer prefixed with a ``&`` character.
     Passing the wrong thing here will crash the player.
-The ``offset`` parameter is not used and must be 0.
 This mode might be useful for use with libmpv.
+The ``offset`` parameter is simply added to the memory address (since mpv 0.8.0, ignored before).

-    On Windows, currently only raw memory addresses work.
-File mapping is not implemented because a ``mmap`` compatibility layer is missing, and because this kind of shared memory method would perhaps not be overly useful on Windows.
+    ``offset`` is the byte offset of the first pixel in the source file.

-    ``offset`` is the offset of the first pixel in the source file.
-It is passed directly to ``mmap`` and is subject to certain restrictions (see ``man mmap`` for details).
-In particular, this value has to be a multiple of the system's page size.
+    (The current implementation always mmap's the whole file from position 0 to the end of the image, so large offsets should be avoided.
+Before mpv 0.8.0, the offset was actually passed directly to ``mmap``, but it was changed to make using it easier.)

     ``fmt`` is a string identifying the image format.
 Currently, only ``bgra`` is defined.
 This format has 4 bytes per pixels, with 8 bits per component.